Quick answer

 - ✓Always cook asparagus until very soft to reduce choking risk.

-- ✓Cut stalks into appropriate sizes based on your baby’s eating skills.
+- ✓Cut stalks into appropriate sizes for your baby's stage.

-- ✓Introduce asparagus alongside other new foods to monitor for any reactions.
+- ✓Introduce alongside other new foods to monitor for any reactions.

 Try Nibli today to start planning your baby's meals.